-If the PHA has projects with more than twenty-five (25%) percent of the units receiving project-based assistance because those projects include "excepted units" (units specifically made available for elderly or disabled families, or families receiving supportive services), the PHA must give preference to such families when referring families to these units [24 CFR 983.261(b)].
+If the PHA has projects with "excepted units" for elderly families or supportive services, the PHA must give preference to such families when referring families to these units [24 CFR 983.261(b); FR Notice 1/18/17].

-The HACB will provide a selection preference when required by the regulation (e.g., eligible in-place families, qualifying families for "excepted units," mobility impaired persons for accessible units).
+The HACB will provide a selection preference when required by the regulation (e.g., eligible in-place families, elderly families or units with supportive services or mobility impaired persons for accessible units).
 The HACB will not offer any additional preferences for the PBV program or for particular PBV projects or units.